vladvis/risc-v-wow-emu/README.md

 This is a World of Warcraft addon library that provides a RISC-V emulator implementing the RV32IMFD instruction set.
 This project allows you to run RISC-V programs within the World of Warcraft environment.

+Emulator is developed together with the Doom port it was made for.
+See [tna0y/wow-doom-within](https://github.com/tna0y/wow-doom-within) for more details.

 ## Building and running

 See the **tests/Makefile** and **tests/testsuite.lua** for guidance on how to compile and run different examples.